AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

 ## Evaluation: Commit History

-To demonstrate that cross-technology configuration dependencies occur and matter in practice, we analyzed the commit history of the top [50 software repositories](data/commit_analysis/repositories.csv) with the most stars from GitHub (June 2022) that incoporated at least two technologies we cover with our implementation.
+To demonstrate the need to efficiently track cross-technology configuration dependencies, we analyzed the commit history of the top [50 software repositories](data/commit_analysis/repositories.csv) with the most stars from GitHub (June 2022) that incoporated at least two technologies that we cover with our implementation.
 We replaced repositories that could not be analyzed due to errors caused by third-party libraries and that did not represent real software systems, such as collections of best practices, link hubs, or frameworks.
 We analyzed the commit history of the subject systems in an automated manner and tracked all detected dependency conflicts for each commit.
 The results of applying CfgNet to the commit history of 50 software repositories can be found [here](data/commit_analysis/analysis_statistics.csv).